KaiHsiangHu/iNEXT.beta3D/README.md

     appropriate size.
 This type of sampling curve plots the diversity estimates with respect to sample size.

-2. Coverage-based R/E sampling curves: `iNEXT.beta3D` computes
+2. Sample-coverage-based (or coverage-based) R/E sampling curves:
-    <font color=#FF6781>gamma, alpha, and beta</font> diversity
+    `iNEXT.beta3D` computes <font color=#FF6781>gamma, alpha, and
-    estimates and <font color=#FF6781>four dissimilarity</font> measures
+    beta</font> diversity estimates and <font color=#FF6781>four
-    estimates for rarefied and extrapolated samples based on a standardized level of sample completeness (as measured by sample coverage) up to an appropriate coverage value.
+    dissimilarity</font> measures estimates for rarefied and
+    extrapolated samples based on a standardized level of sample completeness (as measured by sample coverage) up to an appropriate coverage value.
 This type of sampling curve plots the diversity estimates with respect to sample coverage.

 `iNEXT.beta3D` also plots the above two types of sampling curves for gamma, alpha, and beta diversity and four dissimilarity-turnover.